tgbot-collection/ytdlbot/README.md

 YouTube Download Bot🚀

-Download videos from YouTube and other platforms through a Telegram Bot
+This Telegram bot allows you to download videos from YouTube and other supported platforms.

 -----
 **READ [FAQ](FAQ.md) FIRST IF YOU ENCOUNTER ANY ISSUES.**